 Milestones will include a thorough literature review, written drafts of the introduction, methods, and results sections, including draft figures, and a final discussion section, as well as preparation of a public seminar.

-Candidates must complete a written thesis of their work.
-It is expected that students will spend part of their final semester or directed research writing the thesis.
+The candidate must complete a written thesis of their work.
+It is expected that the student will spend part of their final semester or directed research writing the thesis.

-The final written thesis will be due by the end of the 1st week in April.
+The written thesis will be due to the mentor by Monday in the 3rd week of February.

-The thesis will be reviewed by committee, and final revisions requested by the end of the 3rd week in April.
+The thesis will be reviewed by committee and returned to the student by Monday the 4th week of March, and final revisions must be submitted by the first week of April.

-Honors candidates will also give a presentation on their research during the last week of April.
-These presentations will last approximately 20 minutes, with 5-10 min for questions.
+Honors candidates will also give a presentation on their research to be scheduled on or about April 15.
+These presentations will last approximaley 25 minutes, with 5 minutes for questions.